-The pilot Christian Hellesen departed from Oslo/Gressholmen for a flight to Berlin, where he participated in the ILA - Internationale Luftfahrt Ausstellung.
+13 October The pilot Christian Hellesen departed from Oslo/Gressholmen for a flight to Berlin, where he participated in the ILA - Internationale Luftfahrt Ausstellung.
 He used the LFG V 130 Strela, N-31 of Norske Luftruter AS.
+At

-At Warnemünde the aircraft was converted into a V 13 Strela with wheel undercarriage.
+Warnemünde the aircraft was converted into a V 13 Strela with wheel undercarriage.

-The pilot Christian Hellesen with the LFG V 130 Strela, N-31 of Norske Luftruter AS continued from Warnemünde to Berlin, but had to make a forced landing near Oranienburg, 30 km short of Berlin.
-The aircraft ended on its nose and the propeller was damaged.
+20 October The pilot Christian Hellesen with the LFG V 130 Strela, N-31 of Norske Luftruter AS continued from ended on its nose and the propeller was damaged.